TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/6-dispatching.rst

    If the redirection happens after a new / create form, then it mudst be taken care that the database record is stored into the database before the redirection:
    `$this->objectManager->get(\TYPO3\CMS\Extbase\Persistence\Generic\PersistenceManager::class)->persistAll();`
+   `Data Transfer Objects in Extbase <https://usetypo3.com/dtos-in-extbase.html>`__ are an alternative solution to store the form data beween redirections.

 In the first example, Extbase will build the URL and call :php:`redirectToUri()`.